peterp/redux-http-basic-auth-example/README.md

 # redux-http-basic-auth-example

 When an app communicates with a HTTP API, which enforces some form of authentication, the app typically follows these steps:

-  1. The app is not authenticated, so the user is prompted to log in.
+  1. The app is not authenticated, so we prompt the user to log in.
-  2. The user enters their username and password, and taps submit.
+  2. The user enters their credentials (username and password), and taps submit.
-  3. The credentials are sent to the API, and the app inspects the response:
+  3. We send these credentials to the API, and inspect the response:
-      4. On success (200 - OK): The authentication token or hash is cached, the app uses this token in every subsequent request.
+      4. On success (200 - OK): We cache the authentication token/ hash, because we're going to use this token/ hash _in every subsequent_ request.
-        5. If at any stage, during an API request, the hash or token doesn't work anymore (401 - Unauthorized), then the user is prompted to re-enter their credentials.
+        5. If the token/ hash does not work during any of the subsequent API requests (401 - Unauthorized), we'll need to invalidate the hash/ token and prompt the user to log in again.
-      6. On failure (401 - Unauthorized): The client displays an error message to the user, prompting them re-enter their credentials.
+      6. Or, on failure (401 - Unauthorized): We display an error message to the user, prompting them re-enter their credentials.

 Based on the work flow defined above we start our app by displaying a login form, _step 2_ kicks in when the user taps the login button...
+Dispatching the `login` action creator:

 # Logging In #

+Let's jump into some code:

 ```
 /// actions/user.js